 For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 When designing a product, a lot of thought goes into how it will be used and what we can do to make that process as successful as possible.
-What also happens is that once the product goes out into the wide world, our users do a myriad of ingenious things we hadn’t even conceived of.
+What also happens is that once the product goes out into the wide world, our users do a myriad of ingenious things we hadn’t even thought of.

-In this success guide we aim to bring together the best of both worlds - all of our top technical advice with all of the wonderful stuff that happens in real dialogues and needs to be shared.
+In this success guide we aim to bring together the best of both worlds - all of our top technical advice with all of the great stuff that happens in real dialogues and needs to be shared.

 Content, Content, Content